ingmarboeschen/mongoTable/README.md

 # mongoTable::mongoTable()

-This function generates one-dimensional and two-dimensional frequency tables from data stored in a MongoDB database.
+This R function generates one-dimensional and two-dimensional frequency tables from data stored in a MongoDB database.
 Rather than retrieving the entire dataset through a `find()` operation, this function leverages MongoDB's aggregation capabilities to compile frequency data directly on the server, followed by post-processing in R.

 ## Usage
 ```R